C0dingM0nk3y/liquid-plots/README.md

 #### 2. Run script on sample data

-1. Unzip the content of _sample_data.zip_ and save the folder DOWNLOADS/ into the root path (overwrite existing files, if any)
+1. Unzip the content of _sample_data.zip_ and save the folder DOWNLOADS/ and TABLES/ into the root path (overwrite existing files, if any)

 2. Navigate the .Rmd notebook to the first chunk: `general-options`. \ Select `run_api`= FALSE to disable API download.